 So, here are a few Christmas perennials that fall into my “ugh” category; you may like them, and sometimes I do as well (it depends on which version is being played and how often it’s being played), but still…

 “Santa Baby” My ears have caught the Eartha Kitt original a couple of times (it’s perfectly suited for Catwoman), and most any singer can have real fun with the lyrics.
 However, it’s the nature of entitlement in those very lyrics that gets me.
-Even Ms. Kitt herself would admit that later in her life — it’s better to be a good girl than a “good” girl in order to earn that coat, yacht, ring, luxury car, etc. from Santa (the Jolly Ol’ Elf isn’t a sugar daddy).
+Even Ms. Kitt herself would admit to this later in her life — it’s better to be a good girl than a “good” girl in order to earn that coat, yacht, ring, luxury car, etc. from Santa (the Jolly Ol’ Elf isn’t a sugar daddy).

 “The Twelve Days of Christmas” For me, not only is it all that repetitive recital of the gifts, it’s the annual news story about how much all of that crap will cost you at Christmastime.
 (Speaking of repetitiveness, Bob & Doug McKenzie cut most of it out in their parody of the song.
 Smart move.)
 By the way, which 12 days are they talking about anyway?